What is SIMD?

 What does SIMD say about Perth and Kinross?

 Perth and Kinross as a whole is one of the more affluent local authority areas in Scotland however using small area statistics shows areas of Perth City Centre, Perth City North and Rattray are classed as being as being in the 20% most Deprived areas to live in Scotland.
+The Table below for results by locality and Perth and Kinross wide.

 It is worth noting that areas that can appear to be affluent on the Index are often home to people facing poverty and other inequalities, and areas that appear to be at a disadvantage often contain affluent pockets.
 This is important to note when using SIMD especially in rural areas which have a large catchment area and contain a diverse range of people facing different financial and social circumstances.
 See the maps below for more information.